 Employees of member organizations are eligible to benefit from continuing education, training and professional development initiatives established by the Association in order to improve the practices, processes and procedures of the organization, as well as to improve the skills and credentials of the individual.
 These credentials will accrue to and be sustained by the individual who earned them.

-Organizations funded by clients to develop intelligence, insights and strategies to promote their client’s products, services or ideas, and including those providing products and services in support of this work.
+Organizations funded by clients to develop intelligence, insights, analytics and strategies to promote their client’s products, services or ideas, and including those providing products and services in support of this work.
+These are additionally defined as/limited to insights/analytics/research or service provider organizations; those who sell their services.

-Organizations funding the development of intelligence, insights and strategies to promote their organization’s products, services or ideas.
-This may include governments, for-profit and not-for-profit organizations, among others.
+Organizations funding the development of intelligence, insights, analytics and strategies to promote their organization’s products, services or ideas.
+These are additionally defined as/limited to internal insights/analytics/research departments within corporations, governments, non-profits and associations; those who do not sell their services.

-Individuals not affiliated with member organizations are eligible to join the Association to improve their skills and credentials.
+Individuals not affiliated with member organizations are eligible to join the Association.
 These individuals are not eligible to receive organizational benefits available to organization members.
 Any individual credentials obtained through the Association programs or courses will accrue to and be sustained by the individual who earned them.

 Membership in the Association is not transferable.